gualtierotesta/blog/docs/books/groovy-in-action.md

 I have found very interesting chapter 16 on how to integrate Groovy in a Java application, using, for example, Groovy as a dynamic business rules engine, and chapter 20 on the Groovy ecosystem (Gradle, Grails..) introduction.

-Authors show not only a very strong knowledge of the language and its ecosystem but also an understanding of how Groovy fits in real-world applications.
+The authors show not only a very strong knowledge of the language and its ecosystem but also an understanding of how Groovy fits in real-world applications.
 Very interesting and useful the adoption of the assertions statements to better explain the code examples.

 This book, with 900+ pages, is not targeting occasional Groovy users but I think it is a must-have (as an introduction at the beginning, as a reference later) for anybody intended to seriously use Groovy.